FrancisKarani14/smart-goal-planner/README.md

 A simple application for a fintech that Allows users to set Specific saving goals. and make savings.
 One can see the the number of goals set, update a goal, delete an goal, and add a goal.

+**Freatures**

+> Aform

+> A functining delete and update button to manipulate goals

+> Automatic Calender setting

+> An automatically set ammount of money saved

+> An automatically set Number of goals

 **Tachnologies used**